-There’s not a whole lot you can do to protect plants when the thermometer reads a scary 100°F or higher.
+There are only a few things you can do to protect plants when the thermometer reads a scary 100°F or higher.
 This becomes especially difficult when evening temperatures stay above 75°F. Optimal growing conditions for tomatoes are daytime temperatures of 70°F to 85°F. Growth slows down at 86°F; it will stop at temperatures above 100°F. Cherry tomatoes and hot peppers are a little less susceptible to these conditions.
 Heirloom tomato varieties may suffer more.
 Beans, corn, cucumbers, eggplant, melons, peppers, and summer and winter squash are also susceptible to stress from high temperatures.
-Flowering perennials may slow down to a few blossoms.

 - Second, water all these plants deeply—generally once a week.
 This means the water should be soaking down to at least 6 inches in your soil.
 Take a trowel, shovel, or hori-hori knife and check that soil profile.
 A gardener’s mantra is to “water less often but deeper.”
-Fruit set should increase when temperatures moderate.
+Learn how to water well here.

-Flowering annuals seem to be the least affected by the heat.
-But they also benefit greatly from regular, deep watering.
-It’s good to deadhead spent blossoms so that when the heat wave passes, the plants will start setting flowers again.
+- For flowering perennials and annuals, it’s good to deadhead spent blossoms so that when the heat wave passes, the plants will start setting flowers again.
 And they will look better for your efforts.

 In the Mountain West, smoke from forest and range fires is another contributor to plant and gardener malaise.
 The smoke causes a significant increase in ozone, and there is nothing you can do about that.
 It’s best that you stay out of air like that.
 Get a glass of iced tea and wait it out.
 Autumn is just around the corner.